 During telescope repositioning, the active supports will be commanded to apply the appropriate corrective forces for the target position obtained from TCS.
 The mirror position servos will continue to operate as before.
+The specifications for maximum pointing errors are specified in section 5.2 and apply at the end of a repositioning operation after the settling interval specified in section 5.2.

-5.1.1 Static correction.
+5.1.2 Static correction mode.

-In this mode, the corrective forces applied to the mirror are obtained from an array in the Primary Mirror Computer.
-This array will either be downloaded from the TCS or be the result of the reduction of the wavefront sensor image (see below).
-The corrective forces applied to the passive support forces only change when a new array is loaded.
+In this mode, the corrective forces to be applied to the mirror are downloaded from the TCS.
+The corrective forces add to the passive support forces and only change when a new array is downloaded.

-The mirror position servos will still operate as above.
+The mirror position servos will still operate as above in section 5.1.

-5.1.2 Generating force arrays.
+5.1.3 Generating force arrays.